maarten-pennings/MachineLearning/README.md

 My [second project](fruitfind/fruitfind.ipynb) classifies 131 species of fruit (and vegetables and nuts).

 My [third project](sine/sine.ipynb) tries to predict the `sin(x)`.
-However, the read goal is to run the model on the ESP32, a goal that is [reached](sine/sine32).
+However, the real goal is to run the model on the ESP32, a goal that is [reached](sine/sine32).
+The same sketch even runs on ESP8266, albeit slower.
 There are two intermezzos.
 The [first](sine/piecewise-linear.ipynb) maps a piece-wise linear curve to a two-layer neural net.
 The [second](sine/piecewise-sine.ipynb) manually programs the neural network weights to have better prediction for sine than after training.